 Which companies are eligible to hire highly skilled foreign employees under a simplified procedure:

-The maximum permitted number of foreign employees hired by the company is set at 70% for a period of 5 years from the date of joining the programme (applying to the Business Facilitation Unit).
+There is currently no limit on the number of foreign employees hired by the company, but within 5 years from the date of joining the programme (applying to the Business Facilitation Unit) the company is obliged to hire at least 30% of Cypriot or EU employees.
 After the 5 years, in the case of non-compliance with the required ratio of foreign employees and employees from EU countries in the company’s staff, the matter will be examined on a case-by-case basis.

-For existing companies with foreign investment that employ foreign personnel, the five-year period for fulfilling the above requirement will expire on 31 December 2026.
+For existing companies with foreign investment that employ foreign personnel, the five-year period for fulfilling the above requirement will expire on 2 January 2027.

 Companies are permitted to employ foreign nationals as support staff with a gross salary of less than EUR 2,500 per month, given that the share of foreigners among the support staff does not exceed 30% and the employment agreements with such foreign employees are duly certified by the competent authority in accordance with applicable law (i.e. under the normal employment procedure).
 The salary rate is determined by the current legislation.